|

 fresh fruits and vegetables, milk, and things like that.
 It is

+amazing how quickly you miss those things.
 I have been here 4 days now and the weather has

 been surprisingly good most of those days.
 Most of the people